Richmond Landon: Olympic career

 Landon competed at the high jump at the 1920 Olympics.
-Conditions were described as poor as a result of newly laid grass.
+Conditions were described as poor due to newly laid grass.
 In the qualifying round, he jumped 1.80 m to advance to the final round.
 In the final, three jumpers, including him, cleared 1.90 m, which Landon accomplished on his second attempt.
-Landon cleared an Olympic record 1.94 m on his second attempt, whom he was the only one to clear, resulting in a first-place finish.
+Landon cleared an Olympic record 1.94 m on his second attempt, which he was the only one to clear, resulting in a first-place finish.
 King Albert I of Belgium congratulated him for his victory.

 During the 1928 Summer Olympics, Landon helped coach the women's high jump team.

 Later in his life, Landon continued to do organizational work for the Olympics.
-Additionally, he was one of five people that organized a group named the U.S. Olympians, which focused on youth participation and public interest.
+Additionally, he was one of five people who organized the U.S. Olympians, a group focused on youth participation and public interest.

 Personal life

 Landon worked as an advertising executive.
 He worked for McCall's magazine.
 Additionally, Landon was an amateur competition official.
 He served as the commissioner of the Amateur Athletic Union of Nassau County, New York.

 Landon met his wife, Alice Landon, aboard a ship headed for the 1920 Olympics.
 The couple married two years later, and had two children.
 He and his wife participated in public speaking in order to fundraise for the United States Olympic Committee.
 They were still married at the time of his death.

+Landon appeared as a contestant on the CBS television program, I've Got a Secret, on the October 13, 1954 episode.

 Landon died at the age of 72 in his home on June 13, 1971, after a "short illness".